 Hydrography (ocean circulation and heat and freshwater transport)

 We will conduct three full depth hydrographic sections in each 5-year period, as the UK’s contribution to GO-SHIP.
-The sections are at 26N, 57N and 24S and complement the Atlantic Meridional Overturning Circulation (AMOC) observations made by the RAPID array and the OSNAP array.
-They provide observations and insight in support of other NERC National Capability programmes ACSIS (focussed on the Atlantic) and ORCHESTRA (focussed on the Southern Ocean and which includes the long running Drake Passage repeat section).
+The sections are at 26°N, 57°N and 24°S and complement the Atlantic Meridional Overturning Circulation (AMOC) observations made by the RAPID array, and the OSNAP and UK-OSNAP array.
+They provide observations and insight in support of other NERC National Capability programmes ACSIS (focused on the Atlantic) and ORCHESTRA (focused on the Southern Ocean and which includes the long running Drake Passage repeat section).